How AI is changing Supply Chain Management ?

 Supply and demand management

 All of these advantages have something in common – they deliver an improvement in productivity and ultimately profits.
-This extends from the vehicles themselves, which, having been managed more effectively with the aid of AI, are able to run for longer.
-It also includes the loading process, which can be optimised with the help of AI to minimise the amount of wasted space in any given container.
+This extends from the vehicles themselves.
+Of those been managed more effectively with the aid of AI, are able to run for longer.
+It also includes the loading process.
+And this can be optimised with the help of AI to minimise the amount of wasted space in any given container.

 11+ years strategic communications, marketing, and project management experience.
 I am a trainer at StarWood Training Institute, focusing on online courses for project management professionals.